-Muscle ups falls into this category.
+Muscle-ups fall into this category.
 The amount of hanging distance below the rings could be a little tight and then having a bar above you as you’re trying to press yourself up is obviously less than ideal.
-If your really want to make this work you could install a wall-mounted pull up bar high up on your wall.
+If you really want to make this work you could install a wall-mounted pull up bar high up on your wall.

 Finally, make sure that your rack is STABLE.
 You never want to hang your rings from anything that is not solid and sturdy.

 If you don’t have a pull-up bar available, let’s think outside the box and get a little creative.

 Hang Gym Rings from your Deck